sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Readme.md

 This will create the Groups and users on the targeted machines.

 >[!NOTE]
-> Since the Windows servers machines are also included in this group, by using the `-l Disaster` or `-l Production` in combination with the `hosts: linux_servers` on the playbook file, Ansible will only target the machines that indeed need the creation of the Group and users.:cowboy_hat_face:
+> Since the Windows servers machines are also included in this group, by using the `-l Disaster` or `-l Production` in combination with the `hosts: linux_servers` on the playbook file, Ansible will only target the machines that indeed need the creation of the Group and users. :cowboy_hat_face:

 <br/>